The 5 Easiest Ways to Manage Your Investments

 Jeff Morris, a certified public accountant and managing director of an accounting firm in Bethesda, Maryland, is an expert in personal financial software.
 He says, "In our experience with clients, the biggest obstacle to overcome in managing their personal finances is finding time to do it right.
 Quicken is designed to be easy to use and presents visually intuitive dashboards, tables and charts that help reduce the complexity in managing your own investments."
 Personal finance software can also keep you organized for tax time, eliminating the annual scramble to find the necessary paperwork.

-Personal finance software can connect to your various brokerage and mutual fund accounts to download all activity and balances.
+Personal finance software can also be used for portfolio tracking, as well as connect to your various brokerage and mutual fund accounts to download all activity and balances.
 Once you set up these connections, you can update your portfolio with a single click.
 Morris says, "Quicken supports downloading quotes and investment information on individual securities, the creation of watch lists, and access to online research through the Quicken website.
 It is like having your own financial concierge to keep you on the path to financial health."

 Comparison to Benchmarks